Louise Upton Brumback: Personal life

 Brumback became a painter after her marriage in 1891 and consistently used Louise Upton Brumback as her professional name.
 Her married name, Mrs. Frank Brumback, appeared only in newspapers' society notices.
 Various truncations and misspellings of her name appeared from time to time.
-The most common was the rendering her last name as "Brumbach" as in "Louise Upton Brumbach" or, on one case, "L.M.
+The most common was the rendering her last name as "Brumbach" as in "Louise Upton Brumbach" or, in one case, "L.M.
 Brumbach."

 She was born in Rochester, New York, on January 17.
 There is disagreement about the year of her birth.
 Although references published since 1900 give 1872, sources from earlier years give 1867.
 Census reports for 1870, 1875, and 1880 give her birth year as 1867; her gravestone gives that year; and a genealogy published in 1900 gives it as well.
-The earliest source giving a later birth date is the United States Census of 1900 which lists her age as 29 with presumptive birth year of 1871 or 1872.
+The earliest source giving a later birth date is the United States Census of 1900 which lists her age as 29 with a presumptive birth year of 1871 or 1872.

 Parents

 Brumback's parents were Charles E. Upton and Louise Rackett Upton.
 They were sufficiently prominent that the large house in which they lived stood on the corner of a street, Upton Park, named after them.
 Brumback's siblings included an older sister, Annie Upton (born 1860), a brother, George Rackett Upton (born 1863), and a twin sister, Alice.
-Following the death of George in 1866, her parents adopted a cousin, Charles F. Gorrard (also known as Charles Torrance) born 1859), as their son.
+Following the death of George in 1866, her parents adopted a cousin, Charles F. Gorrard (also known as Charles Torrance) born in 1859), as their son.

 Her father was a banker and speculator in commodities and stocks.
 In December 1882 he embezzled large sums from a bank he owned in an effort to cover a huge loss he had incurred in a speculation on the price of oil.
 The bank failed when it became known that Upton would be unable to repay the money he had taken.
 Convicted of embezzlement in 1883, he died in 1886 while an appeal was pending.
 Brumback's mother was Louise Rackett Upton, author of a novel, Castles in the Air (New York, G. P. Putnam's Sons, 1879).

 Education

-At an early age Louise and her twin sister Alice were sent to Mrs. Sylvanus Reed's School, a boarding school in New York City which had a curriculum of sufficient rigor that graduates could pass the examinations for entrance to Columbia College.
+At an early age Louise and her twin sister Alice were sent to Mrs. Sylvanus Reed's School, a boarding school in New York City that had a curriculum of sufficient rigor that graduates could pass the examinations for entrance to Columbia College.
 Established in 1864 the school was run by Caroline Gallup Reed, widow of the Rev. Sylvanus Reed.
 Upon leaving it, Brumback enrolled in one of New York's conservatories of music.